 Regenerating the West end of the city

 The revamp is part of a wider regeneration of the whole of the West End, with money being spent on landscaping and local shopping areas.
-Elswick Park and Elswick Pool are being refurbished to provide better community facilities.
-A new high school Excelsior Academy opened in September 2008, replacing Westgate Community College, and provides a specialist education for 1800 pupils.
+Elswick Park and Elswick Pool have been refurbished to provide better community facilities.
+Excelsior Academy opened in September 2008, replacing Westgate Community College, and provides a specialist education for pupils from primary to sixth form college.
+New affordable homes are being built in Scotswood at The Rise.
 The Discovery Quarter is an area of change with the development of the new Science Central on the former brewery site.
-There are also efforts to improve the environment more generally to make better use of small areas of open land.
+Some of the remaining terraced houses have been restored and modernised, such as at Ashfield Close.
+There have also been efforts to improve the environment more generally to make better use of small areas of open land.
 As the city council put it on their website: